tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/SDK 文档/Python SDK_intl_en.md

 - You have obtained the `SecretID` and `SecretKey` on the **[API Key Management](https://console.cloud.tencent.com/cam/capi)** page in the CAM Console.
  - `SecretID` is used to identify the API caller.
  - `SecretKey` is used to encrypt the string to sign that can be verified on the server. **You should keep it private and avoid disclosure.**
-- You have obtained the call address (endpoint).
-The call address of the SMS service is `sms.tencentcloudapi.com`.
+- The call address of the SMS service is `sms.tencentcloudapi.com`.

 ## Relevant Documents
 - For more information on the APIs and their parameters, please see [API Documentation](https://intl.cloud.tencent.com/document/product/382/34689).